amplitude/amplitude-docs/content/collections/advanced-techniques/en/flag-prerequisites.md

 ### Chained mutual exclusion groups

 Use flag prerequisites to build complex hierarchies of mutually exclusive experiments which start at different times.
 Dependent experiments list a prerequisite on an existing active experiment evaluating to `off`.
-This effectively targets all users who were not allocated to the existing experiment.
-You main continue this chain to add more mutually exclusive experiments if the previous experiment does not all users.
+This effectively targets all users who weren't allocated to the existing experiment.
+Continue this chain to add more mutually exclusive experiments if the previous experiment doesn't all users.

 ![Diagram of example mutual exclusion group](/docs/output/img/experiment/advanced-mutex-group.drawio.svg)

-In this example, `experiment-1` is currently running, and we want to run another experiment, `experiment-2`, which is mutually exclusive to `experiment-1`.
+In this example, `experiment-1` is running, and `experiment-2`, which is mutually exclusive to `experiment-1`, is set to run.

 - The `experiment-1` experiment allocates 20% of users 50/50 control/treatment.
 - The `experiment-2` experiment lists `experiment-1` as a prerequisite, and allocates 100% of users 50/50 control/treatment.

-Overall, 20% of users are assigned to `experiment-1` and the remaining 80% are assigned to `experiment-2`.
-No users are assigned variants for both `experiment-1` and `experiment-2`, unless they are included as a tester.
+Experiment assigns 20% of users to `experiment-1` and the assigns the remaining 80% to `experiment-2`.
+Experiment assigns no users variants for both `experiment-1` and `experiment-2`, unless they're a tester.